 Drive: Dubbo to Wellington

-- After the walk, we packed our tents and headed to Orange.
+- After our morning walk at the zoo, we packed our tents and headed to Orange.

 - On the way, we changed our plan and stopped at Wellington.